-It’s a good idea to ask your council if they can help you find a mediator.
-You can find your local council on nidirect.
+It’s a good idea to ask your council if they can help you find a mediator - they might help even if you’re not a council tenant.

 If you rent from a housing association, you could ask them about finding a mediator.

-If you still need help, you can look for a mediator through Housing Rights.
+If you still need help, you can look for a mediator on GOV.UK.

 You might have to pay for a mediator.